BYTESHAUS/use-dev/README+/techniques/README+/lurk_init.md

 ### Builders

-Rendering objects through methods encapsulating `new` exclude further parameters `(..)` or initializers `{..}`.
+Rendering objects through methods encapsulating `new` excludes further parameters (..)` or initializers `{..}`.

 ## Answers

-There are no perfect workarounds but ...
+There are no perfect workarounds, but ...

 ### "Generic" parametrization

-You can't supply parameters to `<T>, new` but you can supply another generic, which can wrap the parameter.
+You can't supply parameters to `<T>, new`, but you can supply another generic, which can wrap the parameter.
 Awkward but it works.

  🚧 🏗️ 🚧 ... to be continued ... 🚧🐝🚧